saveoursecrets/sdk/doc/overview.md

 log files which represent the entirety of the data required for a collection of secrets.

-## Signing Key

-The account signing key is an ECDSA (Secp256k1 curve) private key used to uniquely identify an account and verify account ownership by signing requests to a remote service.

-## Account Address
+## Account Identifier

-An account address is an Ethereum-style address derived from the public key of the account signing key used to uniquely identify an account.
-An account address is used as the identifier so that remote servers (used for syncing data) can allow account creation and modification without requiring any sign-up which may expose personally identifiable information (PII) to the server.
+An account identifier is 20 random bytes.

 ## Identity Vault

-The identity vault is a special kind of vault whose purpose is to protect the account signing key, provide a single password account sign in flow and to store delegated passwords.
+The identity vault is a special kind of vault whose purpose is to provide a single password account sign in flow and to store delegated passwords.
 Delegated passwords are passwords for other folders managed by the account owner.